Tax Credits: Backdating

 In the past, HMRC have not explained to claimants that they may be entitled to backdating or how to claim it.
 This was particularly a problem for WTC only claimants who may have missed out on up to 3 months of backdating.
 HMRC have amended the claim form notes and other materials for the 2011-2012 and subsequent tax years, however there are no plans to go back and give backdating to those who may have missed out.
 HMRC have confirmed that they will give backdating in those cases where a claimant missed out and makes a request for it.
 Under statute, the absolute time limit for doing so is five years from the date of the decision (under Section 21 Tax Credit Act 2002 using the official error process, although in some cases where the decision is dated in the last 13 months it may be possible to use the appeal route.
 Outside of this time limit, it may be possible to argue for compensation if the claimant missed out on backdating due to HMRC wrong information.

-When the Tax-free childcare scheme is introduced, claimants receiving tax-free childcare cannot also receive tax credit for the same period.
+Tax-free childcare scheme - claimants in the tax-free childcare scheme and receiving support with their childcare costs through tax-free childcare cannot also receive tax credit for the same period.
 The rules, found in SI 669/2015, mean that backdating of tax credits will be restricted to prevent tax credits being backdated to cover a period where the claimant (or either claimant) has previously been in receipt of or made a declaration of eligibility for tax-free childcare payments.
 See our tax-free childcare section for more information about the scheme.